josephinfante/FrontEnd-Ecommerce-Demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To Start the project follow the next steps

+first install nodejs using the next link https://nodejs.org/en/ download the recommended version secong install angular using the next command npm install -g @angular/cli third open a console on the project root and execute the next command npm i last step to start the server execute ng serve -o and it will popup a window with the project